Jukebox History 1952-1998

 with Dual Music System, often nicknamed the Towel-rail.
 At

-this point in the mid fifties the company was hit by litigation under the
+this point in the mid fifties the company was hit by

-other tradesmen.
-Anyway, none of the jukebox cabinets mentioned so far was ever design
+unreasonable restraint on other tradesmen.
+Anyway, none of the jukebox cabinets

-patented, but it is obvious that they represented a new line after the Symphonolas designed by Nels A. Miller.
+designed by Nels A. Miller.
 The next industrial designer to be

 a well-known jukebox trend-setter for Seeburg was Carl W. Sundberg.
 It is quite clear that the KD-200